Battle of Wuhan: Dabie Mountains

 The 10th Division then continued to move westward but met a Chinese counterattack east of Xinyang and was forced to withdraw back to Lushan.
-The Japanese 2nd Army Group ordered the 3rd Division to assist the 10th Division in taking Xinyang.
+The Japanese 2nd Army ordered the 3rd Division to assist the 10th Division in taking Xinyang.
 On 6 October, the 3rd Division circled back to Xintang and captured the Liulin station of Pinghan Railway.
 On the 12th, the Japanese 2nd Army captured Xinyang and moved south of the Pinghan Railway to attack Wuhan, together with the 11th Army.

+Shangcheng County, Gushi County and Guangzhou (Guāng Prefecture) in Xinyang came under attack by the Japanese in southeast Henan.

+The Chinese troops at the east gate of Guangzhou city walls were bombarded with 835 red gas grenades (chemical weapons) by the Japanese Second Brigade Number Two Gas Unit on 17 September, admitted in Example 52 of "Collected Examples of Chemical Warfare during the China incident" by Narashino military college in 1942.

+On 27 September Guangzhou was attacked by the Japanese 3rd Division.
+Chinese troops of the 45th Army in Guangzhou who had no artillery fought to the end street by street in buildings, while walls and buildings were battered down and destroyed by Japanese artillery and aerial bombardment.
+Huangchuan city in Huangchuan County was also attacked until its walls and buildings were destroyed.